 And don’t just take my word for it.
-If you inquire with the interweb, you’ll find a tremendous number of benefits to practicing gratitude.
-Among them are improved health and relationships, increased energy, patience, optimism, and resiliency and elevated mood.
-Gratitude also keeps you present, gives you perspective and makes you happier.
+If you inquire with the internet, you’ll find a tremendous number of benefits to practicing gratitude.
+Among them are improved health and relationships, increased energy, patience, optimism, and resiliency, and elevated mood.
+Gratitude can also keep you present, give you perspective, and make you happier.

-Establishing daily habits and routines takes planning and practice.
-The more you practice, the more likely they are to become second nature.
-When that happens, you’ll start to live a life that affords you all of those benefits above and you’ll be on your way to rocking your best you!
+Establishing daily routines and new habits like a gratitude practice takes persistence and consistency.
+The more you practice, the greater the impact.
+In time, they will become second nature.
+When that happens, you’ll be on your way to rocking your best you!